Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana Tech's games this season have gone over 52.5 points five of seven times.

-- Old Dominion's games have gone over 52.5 points in four of seven chances this season.
+- Louisiana Tech has combined with its opponents to score more than 52.5 points in five of seven games this season.

-- The combined points per game average of the two teams, 49.7, is 2.8 points fewer than Saturday's over/under.

-- These two squads surrender a combined 64.4 points per game, 11.9 more than this contest's over/under.

 - The Bulldogs and their opponents have scored an average of 60.7 points per game in 2021, 8.2 more than Saturday's total.